fal-ai-community/infinite-kanvas/docs/multiplayer.md

 ## Overview

-fal infinite kanvas supports real-time collaborative editing using PartyKit.
-Multiple users can work on the same canvas simultaneously with live cursor tracking, presence indicators, and chat functionality.
+Infinite Kanvas supports real-time collaborative editing using PartyKit.
+Multiple users can work on the same canvas simultaneously with live cursor tracking, presence indicators, in-room chat, and seamless synchronization of all canvas operations.

 ## Getting Started